Welcome to the DeFranco Post!

 Hey there.
 I'm DeFranco.
 And I post.
 My full name is Christiaan DeFranco.
 Most people call me Chris.
 Some folks call me other names when I’m not around.

-I'm a Philadelphia native who prefers his Italian roast pork with sharp provolone and long hots on a seeded Sarcone’s roll.
+I'm a Philadelphia native who prefers his Italian roast pork with sharp provolone and long hots on a freshly baked seeded roll.

-I cover the Philadelphia Eagles and the Philadelphia Phillies for MediaNews Group/Tribune Publishing in the Philly metro market, which in this case includes most of Eastern PA and South Jersey.
-The company owns 77 daily publications, big and small, throughout the United States, including a dozen or so in this region.
+I cover the Philadelphia Eagles and Philadelphia Phillies for MediaNews Group/Tribune Publishing in the Philly metro market spanning eastern Pennsylvania and South Jersey.
+The company owns 77 daily publications, large and small, across the United States, including a dozen or so in this region.

-On this site, you’ll find regularly updated links to my work as well as some of my favorite and most popular clips.
+On this site you’ll find regularly updated links and copies of my work, along with some of my favorite and most popular clips, after they appear on my company’s platforms.
+I’ll occasionally work in some college football stuff.

 Credentials: National award-winning writer and journalist covering the Eagles, Phillies and other sports in the Philadelphia metro market for MediaNews Group.